 Important information if you are interested in employing an NQN

 We are delighted you are interested in employing an NQN.
 Please take your time to consider whether this would be a suitable childcare option for your family’s needs and note the following important information:

 - NQNs become available for interviews each year from the beginning of July until they are all successfully placed in an NQN role.
 Due to the high demand for NQNs, we are unable to guarantee that all registered families will be sent an NQN CV or will hire an NQN

 - In order for a position to be suitable for an NQN placement, families must require a nanny for at least one child under four years 11 months old who is not attending either full-time nursery or school and have a minimum of 30 hours child contact time overall.
 The reason for this is so NQNs can have experience of planning for and documenting children’s development and learning using the Early Years Foundation Stage, which applies to children from birth to 4 years 11 months old and is part of the NQN unit assessment

 - NQNs will be placed with a family working as a nanny on a one-year fixed term contract

 - NQNs can work on a ‘residential’ or ‘daily’ basis, depending on the family needs.
 Nanny shares cannot be considered for an NQN position

-- NQNs are required to work a minimum of 45 hours per week with a maximum of 50 hours for a daily nanny or 60 hours plus one evening of babysitting (until 11pm, excluding the last working day of their week) for a residential nanny.
-Occasional additional hours may be negotiated directly with the NQN outside of the contract and will need to be paid the agreed over-time rate
+- NQNs are required to work a minimum of 45 hours each week with a maximum of 50 hours for a daily nanny or 60 hours for a residential nanny.
+Occasional additional hours (such as babysitting) may be negotiated directly with the NQN outside of the contract and will need to be paid the agreed over-time rate

 - NQNs are required to receive two consecutive days off per week